-In this eBook, learn about the 2020 European Union (EU) Medical Device Regulation (MDR), the expanded scope compared to previous regulations, the challenges it poses to medical device companies and how to overcome those challenges.
-A comprehensive understanding of your requirements will help your company succeed in an evolving landscape and prepare for future changes.
+In this eBook, you’ll learn about the 2021 European Union (EU) Medical Device Regulation (MDR), its expanded scope, the challenges it poses, and what to do about them.
+A comprehensive understanding of your EU MDR reporting requirements will help your company succeed in an evolving landscape and prepare for future changes.

 Section 10.4 of the EU MDR introduces a broad range of complex requirements for companies to navigate.
 This guide will help your company understand these requirements, and how your existing substance data and processes will be impacted.